Ansh7473/anime-pro-v1/README.md

 ## 🚀 **Overview**

-**AnimePro** is a high-performance, open-source anime streaming ecosystem built for speed, aesthetics, and cross-platform mastery.
+**WatchAnimez** is a high-performance, open-source anime streaming ecosystem built for speed, aesthetics, and cross-platform mastery.
 Designed with a **Tactical HUD** philosophy, it provides a cinematic experience whether you are on a mobile device, a desktop, or a browser.

 Featuring **Incremental Parallel Loading**, AnimePro starts your video faster than any other application by racing multiple providers and launching the first available stream instantly.